Home » Computer Guides » How To Setup Your Windows Start Menu.

 Finally, in the lower right corner is the Power button (icon).

-The All Apps and power buttons are marked in Windows 11.
+All Apps button and Power button in Windows 11.

 Setting up your start menu like this makes it much cleaner and easier to use.
 With less useless clutter you can quickly find the items that you’re looking for.

-The Windows 10 Start menu is open.
-All the Live Tiles have been unpinned.
+Windows 10 Start menu with all the live tiles unpinned.

 Removing Live Tiles or Pinned Apps from the Start menu like this is called unpinning.
 It is not the same as uninstalling the programs/apps.